How to Customize Protocols

 Implementation Steps

-To implement the aforementioned protocol in Workerman, assuming the protocol is named JsonNL and is located in the project MyApp, the following steps are required
+To implement the above protocol in Workerman, assuming the protocol name is JsonNL and the project is MyApp, the following steps are required:

-1. Place the protocol file in the Protocols folder of the project, for example, the file would be MyApp/Protocols/JsonNL.php
+1. Place the protocol file in the project's Protocols folder, for example, the file MyApp/Protocols/JsonNL.php.

-2. Implement the JsonNL class with the namespace Protocols;.
-It must implement three static methods: input, encode, and decode.
+2. Implement the JsonNL class with namespace Protocols; as the namespace, and it must implement three static methods: input, encode, and decode.

-Note: Workerman will automatically call these three static methods to implement fragmentation, unpacking, and packing.
-Refer to the execution process explanation below for the specific process.
+Note: Workerman will automatically call these three static methods for unpacking, packing, and unpacking data.
+Refer to the execution process description below for specific details.

-1. Assuming a client sends a data packet to the server, upon receiving the data (which may be partial), the server immediately calls the protocol's input method to check the length of this packet, and the input method returns the length value $length to the Workerman framework.
+1. Assume the client sends a data packet to the server; after the server receives the data (which may be partial data), it will immediately call the protocol's input method to check the length of the packet.
+The input method returns the length value $length to the Workerman framework.

-2. After obtaining the $length value, the Workerman framework checks whether the current data buffer has received data of length $length.
-If not, it continues to wait for data until the length of data in the buffer is not less than $length.
+2. After the Workerman framework receives this $length value, it checks whether the current data buffer has received data of length $length.
+If not, it will continue to wait for data until the length of the data in the buffer is at least $length.

-4. After unpacking, Workerman passes the data $data to the business in the form of a callback onMessage($connection, $data), and the business within onMessage can then use the $data variable to obtain the complete and unpacked data sent by the client.
+4. After unpacking, Workerman will pass the unpacked data $data to the business logic in the form of a callback onMessage($connection, $data).
+The business logic can use the $data variable to retrieve the complete and unpacked data sent by the client within the onMessage method.

-5. If the business within onMessage needs to send data to the client by calling $connection->send($buffer), Workerman automatically uses the protocol's encode method to pack the $buffer before sending it to the client.
+5. When the business logic in onMessage needs to send data back to the client by calling the $connection->send($buffer) method, Workerman will automatically use the protocol's encode method to pack the $buffer before sending it to the client.

 Specific Implementation